 Some cities now make recycled wastewater available, often in magenta-colored pipes to prevent cross connections.
 This water is usually suitable only for landscaping but when treated to a higher standard can be used for agricultural crops.

 Excerpted from Gardening with Less Water (c) David A. Bainbridge.
 Used with permission of Storey Publishing.
-Buy this book from our store: Gardening with Less Water.

 Every year I receive a seedling order form and come up with a list of trees and shrubs I would love to grow.
 Take a look at this year’s list!